shenxiaocam/Deep-network-embedding-for-graph-representation-learning-in-signed-networks/README.md

 2) r:
    #positive edges / #negative edges;
    ratio of penalty for reconstruction errors of negative links over that of positive links;
-   ratio of weight of pairwise constraints for negatively connected nodes over that for positively connected nodes
+   ratio of weight of pairwise constraints on negatively connected nodes over that of positively connected nodes

-3) alfa1: weight of pairwise constraints for 1-st layer of SAE
+3) alfa1: weight of pairwise constraints at 1-st layer of SAE
-   alfa2: weight of pairwise constraints for deep layers of SAE
+   alfa2: weight of pairwise constraints at deep layers of SAE

 **Output**:

-Low-dimensional node vector representations learned by DNE-SBP are saved at: "rep"
+Low-dimensional node vector representations learned by DNE-SBP are stored in the variable: **rep**

 We test DNE-SBP for link sign prediction & signed network community detection.